Azure-Samples/Cognitive-Services-Speech-Devices-SDK/README.md

 ## Features

-This repository hosts samples that help you to get started with several features of the SDK.
+This repository hosts samples that help you to get started with several features of the Speech Devices SDK.
+Please note the Speech Devices SDK only works with the specific devices.
+At this point, it only works with the Roobo dev kits: https://ddk.roobo.com.

 ## Getting Started